Changes in Medicare Fee-for-Services Health Care Expenditures in Rural and Urban Communities after Passage of the Affordable Care Act

 2. County-level proportions of total Medicare expenditures spent on each service setting

-A trend analysis of both sets of the outcomes across counties by levels of rurality from 2007 to 2019 will be conducted.
-The ratio of total expenditures and specific expenditure categories between urban and rural in each year from 2007 to 2019 graphing the results to illustrate pre- and post-ACA differences will be calculated.
+A trend analysis of both sets of the outcomes across counties by levels of rurality from 2007 to 2019 were conducted.
+The ratio of total expenditures and specific expenditure categories between urban and rural in each year from 2007 to 2019 graphing the results to illustrate pre- and post-ACA differences were calculated.

-Z tests will be used to compare the following:
+Z tests were used to compare the following:

 • Ratios of rural Medicare expenditures to the urban expenditures in 2007 to the ratios of rural Medicare expenditures to the urban expenditures in 2019 for total per-beneficiary expenditures